Jamnalal Bajaj: Social initiatives

 Jamanalal Bajaj was interested in initiatives such as the removal of untouchability, promotion of Hindi, and Khadi and village Industries.
 He had toured across the country promoting Khadi.
 In 1925, he was chosen as the treasurer of the All India Spinners Association.
 He was also the president of the All India Hindi Sahitya Sammelan (literary convention) that promoted Hindi as the single language to unite all Indians.
 He was instrumental in publishing Hindi magazines and books.
 He initiated the Gandhi Hindi Pustak Bhandar (bookshop) in Bombay and started the Sasta Sahitya Mandal (publishing house).

 He founded the Dakshin Bharat Hindi Prachar Sabha along with C. Rajagopalachari in hopes of spreading the learning of Hindi across the country.

 From 1927, he served as the first Treasurer of the Managing Committee of Jamia Millia Islamia, New Delhi.
 Later in 1928, he became a life member of the university, while still serving as the treasurer.

 With the intent of eradicating untouchability, he fought the non-admission of Harijans into Hindu temples in his home town of Wardha.
 As orthodox Hindu priests and Brahmins objected, he opened his own family temple, the Laxmi Narayan Mandir, in Wardha, for the Harijans in 1928.
 He began a campaign by eating a meal with Harijans and opening public wells to them.
 He opened several wells in his fields and gardens.

 Due to his devotion, he was elected the chief of the Jaipur Rajya Praja Mandal in 1938.
 While chief, he negotiated a truce between the Maharajas of Sikar and Jaipur.

 In honour of his social initiatives the Jamnalal Bajaj Award has been instituted by the Bajaj Foundation.
 Past awardees include Nelson Mandela and Desmund Tutu.

-Differences with Gandhi

-Bajaj differed with Gandhi when he disagreed with Congress contesting the 1938 elections to the legislature.
-When the Congress Working Committee informally decided to make him the President of the Haripura Session of the Congress which Gandhi personally approved, he chose to pass the honour to Subhas Chandra Bose.

 Business interests

-Besides Bajaj Auto Ltd, the other major companies in the group include Mukand Ltd, Bajaj Electricals Ltd and Bajaj Hindusthan Ltd. One of his grandsons, Rahul Bajaj, ran the family flagship company, Bajaj Auto.
+Besides Bajaj Auto Ltd, the other major companies in the group include Mukand Ltd, Bajaj Electricals Ltd and Bajaj Hindusthan Ltd. His two sons, Kamalnayan Bajaj and Ramkrishna Bajaj, took his business forward.
+One of his grandsons, Rahul Bajaj, ran the family flagship company, Bajaj Auto.